News & Events

 Level: Advanced studies

 Aim: The aim of the course is to familiarize students and experienced researchers with the various crystallographic programs used in the determination of protein structures.
-By the end of the course, it is expected that the participants will be able to solve the crystal structure from well-diffracting crystals of a simple protein using X-ray crystallography techniques, understand the terminology used in publications and learn the basics of complementary structural biology techniques.
+By the end of the course, it is expected that the participants will be able to solve a protein crystal structure from well-diffracting crystals using X-ray crystallography techniques, understand the terminology used in publications and learn the basics of complementary structural biology techniques.

 Duration: 28 hrs (5 hrs lectures + 23 hrs practicals/demonstrations)